 The last day of my stay in Villa, I went to Tehotihuacan, as it was only about an hour away by bus.
 I arrived about 10:30am, before the hordes, and enjoyed being one of the first people to be set upon by various artesans.
 Unfortunately I didn’t bring much money, so I had to politely decline the various offers.
 I climbed the Pyramid of the Moon, that archaeologists think originally represented the water that flows on the earth (rivers and streams).
 They found many paintings/frescos of water sinewing in a snake like fashion.
 The site was built by Toltecs, who may have spoken Nahuatl (sp?), but researchers aren’t certain.
 They used some Mayan words in their language, and then their city was abandoned for 100s of years, only to be discovered and revered by the Aztecs, who gave it the name Tehotihuacan (the place where men become gods).
 The Aztecs gave the pyramids the names sun and moon, as they revered the 2 dieties.
 The Pyramid of the Sun, with even steeper steps, was actually built to honor Tlaloc, the god of the rains, storms, and the type of weather that occur before the rain.
 In the “entrance” to the city, there is a large area that reminded me of the agora in Greek sites, that recently was speculated to be covered by a meter of water in honor of the importance of water to the Toltec way of life.
 They were an agrarian people who grew corn, frijoles, chia (not sure of origin of plant – I thought Peru/Bolivia), squash.
 Much more to say about this sacred site, but perhaps later.

-I then brought my things to center of the city, el centro historico, to spend a few days seeing museums and not traveling 4 hours/day to do so.
+I left where I’d been staying (Le’s mom’s house) on a Combi and headed to center of the city, el centro historico, to spend a few days seeing museums and not traveling 4 hours/day to do so.
 A kind and generous man, Jaime, a friend of Le and local shaman who is working to bring back the Mexica culture.
 He holds sweat lodges, temescales, which were practiced by the guerreros, military men of the Toltecs and perhaps even earlier.
 I slept in a kind of tree house, open to the mosquitos, sound of horns blaring, exhaust from cars, and other less than pleasant effects.
-After 3 or 4 days of almost no sleep (he is also very popular and often has visitors at all hours of the day and night, often gritones (people who shout), I decided to look for a more suitable place to sleep.
+After 3 or 4 days of almost no sleep (he is also very popular and often has visitors at all hours of the day and night, often gritones), I decided to look for a more suitable place to sleep.
 I consulted a friend of Jaime, who said that I could stay with him and his family for a fee (we agreed on 200 pesos, as that was the rate that I’d be charged in a hostel).
 He was kind enough to give me his room, and we spent some time at the Antigua Colegio de San Infonso (a Jesuit seminary of sorts in the 1700s).
 The center is littered with historical buildings from the 1700s, with beautiful archways and courtyards that would inspire envy in the most astute architects.
 The entire city is gradually sinking, as the city was built atop a lake.
 I partook of this one day in the park of Chapultapec, where there is still a lake and boats.
 It was Sunday and it seemed that the entire city (or the part that wasn’t in Acapulco for summer vacation) was enjoying the park.
 There was a clown telling dirty jokes in a way that the kids in the crowd were immune, and the home (castle actually) of Porfiro Diaz was prominently displayed on the hill.
 After seeing a few of his homes, I understood why the people of Mexico revolted in 1910.
 Diaz was a Europhile who, for example, in an attempt to keep the city from being inundated with water from the rains, had massive drains built under the city streets.
 Unfortunately, one of those drains was built in the middle of Templo Mayor, and some of the history of that site was lost.
 I went to Templo Mayor on Sunday, as it is a free museum day, as well as the Museum of Medicine, where I was very interested in the herbal and curing practices of the pre-hispanic indigenous people.
 I also listened in on a tour (in Spanish of course) of Diego Rivera’s murals in the main Palace in Zocalo where the president of the country resides or at least has offices.
 I went to the Museo de Caricaturas and enjoyed the studies of the various politicians that have reeked havoc on the lives of the people of Mexico.
 As in Chile, political cartoons were a very important medium for delivering criticism about various government policies in a way that protected them from prison or death.
 There is certainly a history of that in the US as well.